LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module5/lab3.rst

    * Authenticating to the BIG-IP and obtaining a token
    * Extending the timeout of the token
-   * Creating an ASM policy using the iControlLX extension
+   * Creating an ASM policy using the iControl LX Extension
-   * Checking for the policy ID of a recently created ASM policy using the iControlLX extension
+   * Checking for the policy ID of a recently created ASM policy using the iControl LX Extension